pavychsasha/asteroids_game/README.md

 - Asteroids represented as moving circles
 - Basic shooting mechanic
 - Simple collision detection
-- Objects disappear when they collide
+- Objects disappear or split when they collide

 ---